-c.
+d.
 In the Response Mapping section, you add the custom response options that the user can choose from when presented with the decision.
 You should map each custom response option to a corresponding playbook step.
 You can add the custom response for the decision first so that you can define the complete workflow and then create the corresponding playbook steps.

-For our example, in the Response to Step Mapping section, click the Add More link and in the Response field, type Yes - Block the Indicator and corresponding to this response, in the Choose Step field, select the Block Indicator step to block the indicator .
+For our example, in the Response to Step Mapping section, click the Add More link and in the Response field, type Yes - Block the Indicator and corresponding to this response, in the Choose Step field, select the Block Indicator step to block the indicator.
 Then click Add More and type No - Do not Block the Indicator and corresponding to this response, in the Choose Step field, select the Send Email Notification step to send a notification to the SOC team (admin team) so that they can be informed that this indicator is not blocked and they can take further steps if required.

 You can also select the response that you want to consider as a primary response by selecting the Primary checkbox.
 Selecting a response as primary will add a distinct visual style to that option button, making it more prominent when compared to the other buttons.
-In our example we have marked the No - Do not Block the

-Indicator option as the primary response.
+In our example we have marked the No - Do not Block the Indicator option as the primary response.

-- d.
-If you have not selected the Create a link for users outside FortiSOAR checkbox, then you will see Ownership section, else you see the Email Recipients section. - In the Ownership section, you can specify if you want a specific user or team to be responsible for responding to the user prompt and provide the input or decision. - If you select No-anyone with access to record can act on it, then anyone who has access to the record will be able to act on the input prompt.

-If you select Yes, then you must specify one of the following options:
+- e.
+If you have not selected the Create a link for users outside FortiSOAR checkbox, then you will see the Ownership section, else you see the Email Recipients section. - In the Ownership section, you can specify who is responsible to respond to the user prompt and provide the input or decision.
+The options within the Ownership section have been updated in release 7.2.0, and you must select one of the following options:

-- Analyst working on the record: Select the field that is used to assign the user corresponding to the specific module, i.e., the People lookup for that module.
-For our example, since we are working with the Alerts module, select Assigned To. - Specific Person: User, other than the user who is assigned to the record, who requires to provide the input.
-When you select this option, then the People drop-down list appears from which you can select a specific user who requires to take the decision.
-You can also add a custom expression in this field. - Specific Team: Team who requires to provide the input, which means that any person who is part of the selected team will be able to provide the input.
-When you select this option, then the Team dropdown list appears from which you can select a specific team that can provide the input.
-You can also add a custom expression in this field.
+- Analyst working on the record: The manual input is visible and actionable by the analyst who is working on the record.
+In this case, select the field that is used to assign the user corresponding to the specific module, i.e., the People lookup for that module.
+For our example, since we are working with the Alerts module, select Assigned To.
+You can also choose the Created By or Modified By options. - The record assignee is defined as the user mapped to the assignment field in the record, at the time of playbook execution.
+The manual input stays assigned to this user, even if the record assignee is changed at a later time. - Specific Users: The manual input is visible and actionable by users, other than the user who is assigned to the record, who require to provide the input.
+When you select this option, then the People multi-select list appears from which you can select users who require to take the decision.
+You can also add a custom expression in this field. - Specific Team: The manual input is visible and actionable by team(s) who requires to provide the input.
+This means that any user who is part of the selected team(s) will be able to provide the input.
+When you select this option, then the Team multi-select list appears from which you can select specific teams(s) that can provide their input.
+You can also add a custom expression in this field. - All record owners: The manual input is visible and actionable by all the owners of the record, i.e., users who have permissions on the record, at the time of execution of the playbook. - No specific assignee: The manual input is visible and actionable to everyone in the FortiSOAR instance.